FIRST PAGE

 Nightfall in autumn.

-And what about the poet?
-Basho (1644-1694) is the poet who crystallized the telegram-like or stenography-like haiku style - a shorthand way of writing that should fit academic note-taking as well.
+What about the poet?
+Basho (1644–1694) is the poet who crystallised the telegram-like or stenography-like haiku style - a shorthand way of writing that should fit academic note-taking as well.
 In his later years he was a student of Zen.
 His later poems are his best.
 They express mystical sensing or awareness.
 Basho immersed himself into sensing things and developed haiku craftsmanship.
 He was loved by his followers and by later poets.
 He is known for imbuing his scenarios with a "spirit or program of Zen", actually.
 His Zen understanding has thus been perpetuated in later haiku.
 It is said to be a key to appreciation of most haiku.

 Basho's best work can very well be The Narrow Road Through the Deep North (1694).
 It is considered outstanding through certain glimpses it yields to receptive individuals.

 A sensitive poet may need to rest aloof of odious common living, at least from time to time.
-Living a life that was in true accord with the gentle spirit of his poetry, Basho maintained an austere, simple hermitage - a simple hut - where he withdrew from society altogether on occasion. ¤
+Living a life that was in true accord with the gentle spirit of his poetry, Basho maintained an austere, simple hermitage - a simple hut - where he withdrew from society altogether on occasion.

 About Fifty Haiku by Basho